Program of Study | Ph.D. in Performance Studies

 Students in the program are normally nominated for University funding and are typically awarded a package of support: fellowship, teaching, and research support derived from University and departmental sources.
 Students are typically offered six years of support, which depends on continued demonstrable progress.

-The 6-year funding package offered to all students at the time of admission will typically include at least the following:
+The 6-year funding package offered to all students at the time of admission will typically include the following:

 - All Fall and Spring fees and tuition – 6 years